F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_device-driver-settings.rst

 - Administrator access to both BIG-IP device(s) and OpenStack cloud.

-- Basic understanding of `BIG-IP® system configuration <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-system-initial-configuration-12-0-0/2.html#conceptid>`_.
+- Basic understanding of `BIG-IP system configuration <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-system-initial-configuration-12-0-0/2.html#conceptid>`_.

 - F5 :ref:`agent <agent:home>` and :ref:`service provider driver <Install the F5 LBaaSv2 Driver>` installed on the Neutron controller and all other hosts for which you want to provision LBaaS services.